firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-20-What-is-DOTSLASHLINUX.md

 <br>
 <br>

 What's awesome about GNU/Linux is that once you've got accustomed to a certain setup, you can backup your configuration (your "/home" perhaps) and apply it (most of the times) wherever and whenever you please, as long as there's a linux kernel down there!
-That's why DOTSLASHLINUX was created.
+That's why ./LINUX was created.
 <br>
 <br>

-In DOTSLASHLINUX I'll be discussing the pros/cons of almost every single option you have to go through when optimizing a distro, choosing your favorite apps and alot more...
+I'll be discussing the pros/cons of almost every single option you have to go through when optimizing a distro, choosing your favorite apps and alot more...
 Think about it: <strong>minimal overhead</strong>, <strong>small memory footprints</strong>, <strong>low temperatures</strong> and <strong>high performance</strong>!
 Isn't that awesome?!!
 <br>
 <br>

 But doesn't that mean that I'll be pretty much neglecting userspace, convenience and productivity??!!
-Well, at first it may be time consuming for those who're doing it on their own, but in DOTSLASHLINUX you get the real results about what to pick.
+Well, at first it may be time consuming for those who're doing it on their own;therefore, on ./LINUX you'll get the real results about what to pick.
 And NO, I never said I'm ignoring userspace and conveniency.
 In fact it's quite the opposite!
 <br>
 <br>

-Userspace apps and tools will be given a special care to help our viewers achieve their dream distro fine-tuned to their utmost liking!
+Userspace apps and tools will be given a special care to help our readers achieve their dream distro fine-tuned to their utmost liking!
 <br>
 <br>